ovh/docs/pages/platform/ai/deploy_guide_01_capabilities/guide.en-gb.md

 ##### **Replica type**

 You can either choose the number of GPU or CPU for an AI Deploy app, not both.
-By default, a job uses one CPU instance.
+By default, an app uses one CPU instance.

 ##### **Available replica ranges**